A Game of Thrones-Chapter 36

 The khalasar enters Vaes Dothrak under the Mother of Mountains and proceeds along the godsway, passing under the gigantic Horse Gate, a pair of rearing bronze stallions whose hooves meet a hundred feet up.
 Daenerys wonders why Vaes Dothrak needs a gate when it appears to have no walls, no buildings, and no people.
 All that Daenerys can see are ancient monuments that the Dothraki have sacked over the centuries in the grass on either side of the godsway.

 As she looks back at her brother Viserys, who is now mounted again, Daenerys thinks back on the events of the long ride east.
 After the incident on the Dothraki Sea, Viserys had been forced to walk and the Dothraki had named him Khal Rhae Mhar, the “Sore Foot King.”
 Viserys did not realize that he was being mocked when he accepted a ride in a cart from Khal Drogo, which earned him another name, Khal Rhaggat, the “Cart King.”
-Daenerys had begged Ser Jorah not to tell Viserys the truth.
-Only after much pleading had Daenerys had convinced Drogo to allow Viserys to ride again.
+Daenerys had begged Ser Jorah not to tell Viserys the truth, and only after much pleading had she convinced Drogo to allow Viserys to ride again.

-Now, as they ride past the broke idols of fallen cities, Viserys tells Daenerys that all the Dothaki savages can do is steal things better men have built and kill, which is all he needs them for.
-He goes on to say the Dothaki cannot speak the language of civilized men, and then states that he is tired of waiting for Drogo to give him his army.
+Now, as they ride past the broke idols of fallen cities, Viserys tells Daenerys that all the Dothraki savages can do is steal things better men have built and kill, which is all he needs them for.
+He goes on to say the Dothraki cannot speak the language of civilized men, and then states that he is tired of waiting for Drogo to give him his army.
 Ser Jorah tells Viserys that Drogo will honor his promise in his own time.
-Fortunately, few of the Dotharki can understand the Common Tongue.
-After Viserys leaves, Ser Jorah explains to Daenerys that the Dotharki are not merchants and do not trade; despite what Viserys thinks, Khal Drogo considers Daenerys a gift and will eventually give a gift in return.
+Fortunately, few of the Dothraki can understand the Common Tongue.
+After Viserys leaves, Ser Jorah explains that the Dothraki are not merchants and do not trade; despite what Viserys thinks, Khal Drogo considers Daenerys a gift and will eventually give a gift in return.